-Using LoRaWAN technology, farmers can immensely boost their livestock production enterprises.
+Using LoRaWAN technology, farmers can immensely boost their livestock production enterprises, which allows low-power, long-distance communication for livestock tracking.
 Normally, farmers need to monitor a plethora of production variables to increase production efficiency.
 From feeding, breeding, and growth rate monitoring, to animal health the list is long.
 Of course, technology exists for tracking these production factors.

 But technology is dynamic and farmers should adopt emerging innovations to streamline their production systems.
-Read on to learn all about smart livestock production leveraging LoRaWAN technology.
+Read on to learn all about smart livestock production leveraging IoT LoRaWAN gateway technology.

 What Is LoRaWAN Technology?

 LoRaWAN is a Low Power Wide Area Network(LPWAN) protocol using low radio waves to provide long-distance communication and data transmission.
 Data is transferred across the network from the sensors to the application devices.

 While the LoRa Alliance defines its protocols, it operates on the license-free radio spectrum, making it open-source.
 That means it is free for use in any field including in smart livestock farming.

 Unquestionably, the development of current technology has made it possible to automatically track and monitor livestock like cattle, and sheep.
 Utilizing technology like RFID, wireless sensor networks, and low power wide area networks (LPWAN), cattle and sheep can be tracked separately.
 Although RFID technology has a battery life of up to 15 years, its coverage cannot be perfect enough.
 Data can be sent through a sensor node in a wireless sensor network, but this demands a lot of power, and each node needs a GSM module, which must also be recharged at the same time as the battery.

 LPWAN can be used to create a long-range, low-power system, which is exactly what is required.
 LoRa is such a wireless technology, which was created for low-power wide-area networks.